-Using data from five waves of the NIDS study, we found that a substantial proportion of children in our sample were stunted at baseline, and this figure decreased over six years.
-These findings are in line with statistics from other South African studies, which have estimated stunting to be between 26%-38% (18, 19), including the 2016 South African Demographic and Health Survey- whose estimate for under five stunting was approximately 27% (42).
-In essence, the findings confirm that stunting in South Africa remains prevalent and continues to be an alarming burden (7).
+Using data from five waves of the NIDS study, we found that a substantial proportion of children in our sample were stunted at baseline, and this figure decreased over 6 years.
+These findings are in line with statistics from other South African studies, which have estimated stunting to be between 26 and $38 \, \%^{(18,19)}$, including the 2016 South African Demographic and Health Survey, whose estimate for under-5 stunting was approximately $27 \, \%^{(42)}$.
+In essence, the findings confirm that stunting in South Africa remains prevalent and continues to be an alarming burden(7).

-Regarding the change in stunting, similar trends have been observed in previous South African (4, 19) as well as global studies (43, 44).
-For example, using the National Health and Nutrition Examination Survey, Shisana, Labadarios (19) found that stunting changes from 26% for girls and 27% for boys aged 0-3 to approximately 10% for girls and 14% for boys aged 4-6.
-Using the NIDS data, Desmond and Casale (18) also found evidence of changes in stunting, with over 80% having recovered from stunting by 4-6 years.
-In Zhang's (44) study, the authors found that although there was some evidence of catch-up growth in HAZ, most of the children in their sample remained in the same HAZ categories.
-However, we take caution of the earlier arguments against interpreting this improvement as evidence of catch-up growth (24).
-Instead, these changes indicate that the child's HAZ is less of an outlier than when it was previously measured (18).
-This potential improvement does not overlook the importance of the first 1000 days in child growth; instead, they have implications for interventions targeting the nutritional needs of older children such as the school nutrition programme in South Africa (45).
+Regarding the change in stunting, similar trends have been observed in previous South African^(4,19) as well as global studies^(43,44).
+For example, using the National Health and Nutrition Examination Survey, Shisana, Labadarios(19) found that stunting changes from 26% for girls and 27 % for boys aged 0-3 years to approximately 10% for girls and 14% for boys aged 4-6 years.
+Using the NIDS data, Desmond and Casale(18) also found evidence of changes in stunting, with over 80 % having recovered from stunting by 4-6 years.
+In Zhang's(44) study, the authors found that although there was some evidence of catch-up growth in HAZ, most of the children in their sample remained in the same HAZ categories.
+However, we take caution of the earlier arguments against interpreting this improvement as evidence of catch-up growth(24).
+Instead, these changes indicate that the child's HAZ is less of an outlier than when it was previously measured(18).
+This potential improvement does not overlook the importance of the first 1000 d in child growth; instead, they have